 SpaceX was founded under the belief that a future where humanity is out exploring the stars is fundamentally more exciting than one where we are not.
 Today SpaceX is actively developing the technologies to make this possible, with the ultimate goal of enabling human life on Mars.

-- Implement and maintain rigorous hardware and software verification and validation processes through practical application of automation and process controls
+- Implement and maintain rigorous hardware verification and validation processes through practical application of automation and process controls

 - Bachelor’s degree in an engineering discipline

 - Hands-on hardware experience performing fabrication, assembly and/or testing (can be in a professional, academic or recreational setting)

 - Ability to work well in an integrated collaborative team environment, including frequent interactions with technicians, other engineers, and managers

 - Liquid rocket engine development and/or operational experience, and/or experience working with pressurized fluid components such as valves and/or pneumatic systems

 - Experience with manufacturing techniques, processes, and equipment such as machining, welding, tube bending, structural assembly, etc.

 - Experience with NX or other solid modeling software and with generating, reading, and interpreting engineering drawings.